shenwei356/kmcp/docs/usage.md

   -K, --keep-unmatched             ► Keep unmatched query sequence information.
   -u, --kmer-dedup-threshold int   ► Remove duplicated kmers for a query with >= X k-mers. (default 256) -w, --load-whole-db              ► Load all index files into memory, it's faster for small databases
                                    but needs more memory.
+Use this for databases on network-attached storage (NAS).
 Please read "Index files loading modes" in "kmcp search -h".
       --low-mem                    ► Do not load all index files into memory nor use mmap, the searching would be very very slow for a large number of queries.
                                    Please read "Index files loading modes" in "kmcp search -h".